 =pmt(B4/12, B3, -B2)

-- We can notice a thing here that we have taken the B4/12 because the rate of interest provided to us is per annum (annually), so by dividing it with 12, we are making it monthly.
+- We can notice that we have taken the B4/12 because the rate of interest provided to us is per annum (annually), so by dividing it by 12, we are making it monthly.

 - So as we can see in the below image, the monthly installment amount will be $14,545.99, to be exact.

-- Here as per the above example, we have found one of our argument for the RATE function.
+- As per the above example, we have found one of our arguments for the RATE function.

 Things to Remember about RATE Formula

-- So here we can put guess argument to work because it will allow us to start as it has to converge within 20 iterations and provide us with the closer or even the correct answer.
+- So here, we can put the guess argument to work because it will allow us to start as it converges within 20 iterations and provide us with the closing or even the correct answer.

-- All arguments should be numeric; otherwise, it will encounter the #value error.
+- All arguments should be numeric; otherwise, they will encounter the #value error.

-- With the RATE function, when you’re calculating the interest rate for the given data, we will find the rates of interest per month.
-So to convert it to annual interest, we have to multiply it by 12.
+- With the RATE function, when calculating the interest rate for the given data, we will find the interest rates per month.
+So to convert it to annual interest, we must multiply it by 12.

 This has been a guide to the RATE Formula in Excel.
-Here we discussed using the RATE Formula in Excel and practical examples, and a downloadable excel template.
+We discussed using the RATE Formula in Excel, practical examples, and a downloadable Excel template here.
 You can also go through our other suggested articles –